Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/README.md

 `name` is directly corresponding to the actual string defined in the Swift source code.
 This string will be replaced by the `Renamer`.

-`symbol` is an identifier that contains all the information required to uniquely identify the given symbol in the source code.
+`identifier` contains all the information required to uniquely identify the given symbol in the source code.
 It will be used by `Renamer` to decide whether the symbol it comes across should be renamed or not.

 ## Feature list